dominik-pfl/quarterlife-1line-travelblog/README.md

 <details>
 <summary>Arrival + First impressions</summary>
 <br>

 - "You like Bob Marley?
 The best weed is sold on the main street. - Ich weiß ja nicht.
 - TukTuk driving lesson at 3:30 am
 - Breakfast?
 How about a Burger
 - Es wurde dann ein Cheese Omelette
-- Greetings to Peter from the Netherlands, who also studied in Turku - what a coincidence 😂 -Off to Kandy by train 🚂
+- Greetings to Peter from the Netherlands, who also studied in Turku - what a coincidence 😂
+- Off to Kandy by train 🚂
 </details>